Shareholder Voting on Climate Transition Action Plans

 Make a Public Statement of Support

-“We [Asset Manager] encourage all listed companies to submit a Climate Transition Action Plan at their AGM for a shareholder vote.
-Where companies won’t do so voluntarily we will vote for and file AGM resolutions (whenever we have sufficient votes) requiring such votes.” .
+“We [Asset Manager] encourage all listed companies to disclose a Climate Transition Action Plan and annual performance versus plan.
+Where companies won’t do so voluntarily we will vote for and file AGM resolutions (whenever we have sufficient votes) requiring such disclosure.” .

-“We [Company] commit to submit a Climate Transition Action Plan at our AGM for an annual shareholder vote.
+“We [Company] commit to submit a Climate Transition Action Plan at our AGM with an annual vote where shareholders deem it appropriate.
 We welcome the accountability this brings and encourage other companies and investors to adopt this practice.”

-“We [Proxy Adviser] believe resolutions calling for a shareholder vote on companies’ Climate Transition Action Plan are reasonable and in the interest of shareholders.
+“We [Proxy Adviser] believe resolutions calling for disclosure of companies’ Climate Transition Action Plan are reasonable and in the interest of shareholders, with an AGM vote where shareholders deem it appropriate.
 We will generally recommend support for such proposals.” .

 Please state on your website “We support the Say On Climate initiative” and provide a link to www.sayonclimate.org